-Maryland's Quality Rating and Improvement System (Maryland EXCELS - www.marylandexcels.org) requires licensed child care providers and public prekindergarten programs to achieve certain criteria to advance through levels of quality.
-Maryland EXCELS helps parents determine whether or not a program meets the needs of their family.
-In order to move up in the quality levels, providers must increase the types and amount of family involvement/engagement offered in their programs.
+Maryland's early childhood quality rating system (Maryland EXCELS - www.marylandexcels.org) requires licensed providers to achieve certain criteria to advance through levels of quality.
+A quality rating system also helps parents determine whether or not a program meets the needs of their family.
+In order to move up the levels, providers must increase the types and amount of family involvement/engagement offered in their programs.